-Summit reflection video on the 3rd Sunday of Advent with Rachel Penate
+Summit reflection video on the 5th Sunday of Lent with Joel Stepanek.

 Covecrest is more than a retreat center and summer camp.
 Covecrest is a community of Catholics committed to transforming teens, transforming parishes, and transforming culture.
 Will you join us?